mexili/skribbl/README.md

 Skribbl T-Shirts online via free hand drawing on canvas or adding a text.
 You can also view the skribbl history that highlights the selected skribbl.
 You can share your T-Shirt on various social media platforms with your friends.

+Please use your own firebase config for testing and development.
+More info about that here: https://firebase.google.com/docs/web/setup#node.js-apps

 ## Screenshots

 ![Screenshot 2020-07-13 at 4 55 48 AM](https://user-images.githubusercontent.com/22375731/100538794-dad70400-3257-11eb-8aa3-1377c9096b14.png)